Riacecilia/Recreating-Vue-js-docs/src/content/docs/reusability/custom-directives.md

 ## Directive Hooks ##

-Directive Hooks are specific, named functions (like mounted, updated, unmounted, beforeUpdate, created, etc.) that Vue calls automatically at different stages of the lifecycle of the element the directive is bound to.
+Directive Hooks are specific, named functions (like `mounted`, `updated`, `unmounted`, `beforeUpdate`, `created`, etc.) that Vue calls automatically at different stages of the lifecycle of the element the directive is bound to.

 These hooks are where you write the actual JavaScript code that implements the directive's behavior.

 Without directive hooks, a custom directive would do nothing.
-The hooks are the entry points where you get access to the DOM element (el) and other binding information to perform your desired operations.
+The hooks are the entry points where you get access to the DOM element (`el`) and other binding information to perform your desired operations.

 A directive definition object can provide several hook functions (all optional):